-The Ninth Annual SC Upstate Research Symposium
+The Tenth Annual SC Upstate Research Symposium

 For more information, contact Dr. Melissa Pilgrim, symposium chair.